LifeWithVetta

 Tip

 Squeeze lime on top and add cucumber slices for freshness.
+It is one of the easiest dishes to order when you want something dependable without giving up on flavor.

 IMG_8932.jpg